 7. Historical Comparison

-We want to emphasize again that the final RTS is not yet known and as a consequence, changes to the structure, presentation and content of the Adverse Sustainability Impact Statement can occur.
+In February 2021, the ESA’s released their final report on SFDR including the draft.
+It’s assumed that this draft RTS will soon be adopted and become the final RTS, however, changes could still occur.
 Nevertheless it’s safe to say that this specific disclosure obligation will put quite some pressure on Financial Market Participants when it comes to collecting and managing the necessary data, perform calculations and publishing the statement in multiple languages.